 Piano Competition, Great Composers Music International Competition, and many others.
 Soong won the Grand Prize of the 2018 ENKOR International Music Competition and Second Place for the 2019-2020 American Prize Competition in Piano Performance for high school

 division.
 Recently, he won First Place for the 2020 Costa Rica International Piano Festival Online Competition.
 He has been selected as a featured performer on NPR's "From the Top," a radio program broadcast nationally.
 In the summer of

 2019, Soong attended and performed at Aspen Music Festival - one of the world's premier classical music festivals held annually in Aspen, Colorado.
 He has performed with the San Fernando Valley Symphony Orchestra for the 2019-2020 Season Opening Concert.

-Soong is a freshman at Stanford University.
+Soong is a sophomore at Stanford University.
 He studies piano with Dr. Frederick Weldy of Stanford University and Professor Daniel Pollack and Dr. Vladimir Khomyakov of USC Thornton School of Music.
 He has performed in many venues such as the Stern Auditorium

 Perelman Stage and Weill Recital Hall at Carnegie Hall in New York, Redlands Bowl Summer Music Festival in Redlands, Zipper Hall in Los Angeles, Trianon Theatre in San Jose, Gindi Auditorium in Los Angeles, Steinway & Sons Gallery in Los Angeles and Seattle,